simeonqs/callsync/README.md

-# callsync: recording alignment, call detection and assignment, audio analysis
+# callsync: sychronous analysis of multiple microphones

 **Note**: This package is still under construction.
 If you want to test it, feel free to contact me (<simeonqs@hotmail.com>) with any questions.